pythonarcade/arcade/doc/programming_guide/resource_handlers.rst

 ``my_second_res_folder``.
 If the requested resource is not present within ``my_second_res_folder`` it will then move onto the directories added before it, in this case, ``my_first_res_dir``.

-.. _resource_handlers_one_file_builds:
+.. _resource_handles_one_file_builds:

-Resources Handlers and PyInstaller/Nuitka one-file builds
+Resources Handles and PyInstaller/Nuitka one-file builds
 ---------------------------------------------------------

 When distributing your file as a one-file, standalone build with either Nuitka or PyInstaller you will need to specify